ThrillStays

 In bear country, you must store food properly to avoid dangerous wildlife encounters:

-- Bear hang: Suspend food in a bag from a tree branch at least 12 feet off the ground and 6 feet from the trunk.
-Requires a rope and some practice.
+• Bear hang: Suspend food in a bag from a tree branch at least 12 feet off the ground and 6 feet from the trunk.
+Requires a rope and practice.

-- Ursack: A lightweight, bear-resistant stuff sack that can be tied to a tree.
-Accepted in many (but not all) areas that require bear canisters.
+• Ursack: A lightweight, bear-resistant stuff sack that can be tied to a tree.
+Accepted in many (but not all) areas requiring bear canisters.

 Campsite Selection